 I would contend that my directness in asking WHY or discussing troubling and contradictory evidence associated with the church’s history is not, as FairMormon suggests, prima facie evidence of criticism.
 By FairMormon’s logic, if your son asks, “why did our dog have puppies?” he is criticizing reproduction.

-There are many times when these anonymous defenders of the faith, lacking convincing answers, proffer a defense or rationalization no matter how irrational or implausible rather than just say, “we don’t know.”
+There are many times however when these anonymous defenders of the faith, lacking convincing answers, would proffer a defense, no matter how irrational or implausible, rather than just say, “we don’t know.”
 In these cases, if FairMormon’s goal is member retention, I wonder if they, like FARMS before them, are doing more harm than good.

 FairMormon, is, of course, preaching to the choir; their raison d’etre is to justify any and all statements and actions taken by church leaders past and particularly present.
 You will never hear them say, ‘that was a mistake;‘ or ‘President Nelson is no expert in that area,’ rather they dispense superficially plausible apologetic ‘snake oil,’ that they know will be eagerly swallowed by members who just crave enough elixir to dull their pesky cognitive dissonance.